All posts

 —Luis Morejon, Global Facility Management Lead at Newmark, IFMA Global Board of Directors

-2. "We can divide KPIs into a few groups such as customer satisfaction, maintenance, operation, and finance.
-KPIs would be set up to measure the success and execution of the company's specific goals and objectives.
+1. “We can divide KPIs into a few groups such as customer satisfaction, maintenance, operation, and finance.
+KPIs would be set up to measure the success and execution of the company’s specific goals and objectives.
 You can use operations and maintenance-related KPIs such as system or service availability, MTTR, MTBF - these will serve as a trigger to dive deeper.
-The ones very "popular" demonstrating the health of the maintenance is the ratio between preventative and demand maintenance and actual attainment of the maintenance etc."
+The ones very “popular” demonstrating the health of the maintenance is the ratio between preventative and demand maintenance and actual attainment of the maintenance etc. Facility operations are measured using KPIs like MTTR and MTBF to assess their effectiveness.”

 —Iouri M., Manager, Operations & Maintenance, Oakland Airport Connector at Doppelmayr USA

-3. "For years I've mentored my reports to think of FM as a 3-legged stool that you are trying to balance on.
+1. “For years I’ve mentored my reports to think of FM as a 3-legged stool that you are trying to balance on.
 One leg is financials, the second is customer satisfaction, and the third is internal team cohesion.
-I have never seen a maintenance operation excel at the first two when they lack the third."
+I have never seen a maintenance operation excel at the first two when they lack the third.
+Gross facilities management costs significantly impact financial performance.”

 —Martin Luckcuck, CEO at NKW Corporation

-4. "Customer satisfaction, work order completion time, energy consumption."
+1. “Customer satisfaction, work order completion time, energy consumption.
+Key performance indicators (KPIs) are crucial for tracking energy consumption.”

 —Melody Atim, Facilities Manager at Stanbic Properties Limited

-5. "Customer satisfaction, utilities expenses (power/water/etc.), cost /square.ft., equipment or asset availability."
+1. “Customer satisfaction, utilities expenses (power/water/etc.), cost /square.ft., equipment or asset availability.
+Maintenance costs impact the cost per square foot.”

 —Oswald Vincent, CFM, Facilities Manager at Emaar